 A Primer On KO-CAPs

 Let’s all get to the same baseline.
 KO-CAP is KEMET’s tantalum-based polymer electrolytic capacitor.
 Like any other tantalum capacitor, it is a slug of sintered tantalum powder that has a tantalum pentoxide layer grown on it, with a layer of conductive polymer acting as the cathode.
 This conductive polymer gives the capacitor much lower ESR than “traditional” tantalum capacitors.
-That’s all I have to say about that.
 If you want to know more about KO-CAP, click here.

 MLCC to KO-CAP